 With the growth of new information technology, there has been a growing perception of the need for information literacy competencies.
 Here are some links to different aspects of information literacy.

-The Association of College and Research Libraries (ACRL) has published a set of Information Literacy Competency Standards for Higher Education.
+The Association of College and Research Libraries (ACRL) has published a Framework for Information Literacy.

 A seminal article published in 1996 looked at "Information Literacy as a Liberal Art."